 MEADOWLANDS TRANSPORTATION PLANNING DISTRICT (MTPD)

-The Hackensack Meadowlands Transportation Planning Act (Act), effective June 24, 2005, established a Transportation Planning District within the Meadowlands District.
+The Hackensack Meadowlands Transportation Planning Act of 2005 and 2015 (Act), established a Transportation Planning District within the Hackensack Meadowlands District.
 The law requires the creation of a comprehensive District-wide Transportation Plan that will designate transportation projects and associated funding needed to sustain future economic growth.
 The Act empowers the New Jersey Sports and Exposition Authority to assess fees on future District development based upon a technical analysis of its projected impact upon the transportation system.

-The Meadowlands Transportation Plan was adopted in 2007 by both the MTPD Board and the Agency in 2007.
+The First Meadowlands District Transportation Plan was adopted in 2007 by both the MTPD Board and the Agency in 2007.
 The objective of the Plan is to identify transportation needs, recommend specific improvements and estimate costs of improvements over a time frame that reaches to the year 2030.
-The Plan fulfills the requirements of the Act and plays an important role in the MTPD Board’s mission to improve mobility for passengers and freight throughout the District.
+The Plan fulfills the requirements of the Act and plays an important role in the Meadowlands Transportation Planning Board’s (MTPB) mission to improve mobility for passengers and freight throughout the District.

 Printed copies of the 2007 Meadowlands District Transportation Plan are available for purchase at $15 per copy.
 The Appendix volume is also available for an additional $10.